Hospice NZ exists to lead the hospice movement to ensure that every New Zealander has access to quality palliative care.

 Hospice New Zealand is governed by a board which implements the national body's vision and strategic plan.
 The are elected representatives from amongst the hospice membership.

-Biddy Harford is the chief executive at Te Omanga Hospice in Lower Hutt.
+Biddy Harford (Chair) is the chief executive at Te Omanga Hospice in Lower Hutt.
 She brings with her strength in management and the ability to establish relationships and be an advocate of hospice palliative care.

 Kevin Nielsen has been the chief executive of Hospice Taranaki in New Plymouth since joining the organisation in 2002.
 Prior to that Kevin spent 36 years in the newspaper industry, the last 16 of that as general manager of Taranaki Newspapers.

 Peter Buckland is the chief executive of Mercy Healthcare Auckland Limited.
-He has worked in the hospice movement for the past 28 eyars, leading hospices in New Zealand and South Africa and was also the CEO of the Hospice Association of South Africa.
+He has worked in the hospice movement for the past 28 years, leading hospices in New Zealand and South Africa and was also the CEO of the Hospice Association of South Africa.

 Jo Seagar - Hospice Ambassador & Patron

 Jo has been voluntary Hospice Ambassador since 1999 and Patron since December 2010.
 Jo attends many events every year and uses any opportunity to raise awareness of hospice through her many activities.
-You can find out more about Jo and her world famous cook school in Oxford by visiting her website.

 Mary Schumacher - Chief Executive